Baxi Air Source Heat Pump ASHP for Homeowner

 Where to install an air source heat pump

-Installing an air source heat pump is an excellent step towards improving your home's energy efficiency and reducing electricity costs.
+Installing an air source heat pump is an excellent step towards improving your home's energy efficiency.
 However, the location of the heat pump plays a crucial role in its performance.

-This guide offers insights into where to install your air source heat pump, the rules that you need to adhere to, and how to maximise the efficiency of your unit.
-Whether you’re upgrading an existing system or embarking on a new installation, understanding how to install a heat pump correctly is vital in helping achieve your energy-saving aspirations.
+This guide offers insights into where your installer will consider positioning your air source heat pump, the rules that need to be adhered to, and how to maximise the efficiency of the unit.
+Whether you’re upgrading an existing system or embarking on a new self build installation, understanding how to correctly locate a heat pump is vital in helping achieve your energy-saving aspirations and avoid post installation challenges.

 Distance and proximity considerations for air source heat pump installation

-As a general rule, ASHPs tend to be situated at least one metre from a neighbouring property's walls.
-This ensures proper airflow into the system and prevents debris from gathering, which can affect performance and cause maintenance issues.
+As a general rule, ASHPs tend to be situated at least 30cm from the property's boundary.
+This ensures proper airflow for the heat pump, which can affect performance and cause maintenance issues.

-The heat pump itself should be placed close enough to your property's exterior wall so that heat loss through pipework is minimised, but far enough away so that there is no disruption from vibrations or noise.
+Ideally, the heat pump itself should be placed close enough to your property's exterior wall so that heat loss through pipework is minimised, but far enough away so that clearances are met and there is no disruption from vibrations or noise.

-Noise levels should also be considered in highly urbanised areas or where there properties close together.
+Noise levels should also be considered in highly urbanised areas or where the neighbouring property is close.
 Whilst most air source heat pumps are relatively quiet, they are not silent, so we suggest positioning your unit away from bedrooms or where it could cause a disturbance to neighbours.

-According to updated rules which came into effect in May 2025, the noise from your heat pump must stay within a range of 37db, when measured from the nearest neighbour's habitable room.
+According to updated rules which came into effect in May 2025, the noise from your heat pump must remain lower than 37db, when measured from the nearest neighbour's habitable room.

 Suitable locations for an air source heat pump